containers/buildah/docs/tutorials/01-intro.md

     # dnf -y remove docker

-## Using Dockerfiles with Buildah
+## Using Containerfiles/Dockerfiles with Buildah

 What if you have been using Docker for a while and have some existing Dockerfiles.
 Not a problem.
 Buildah can build images using a Dockerfile.
-The `build-using-dockerfile`, or `bud` for short, takes a Dockerfile as input and produces an OCI image.
+The `build` command takes a Dockerfile as input and produces an OCI image.

 Find one of your Dockerfiles or create a file called Dockerfile.
 Use the following example or some variation if you'd like: